Independent Clinical Trial Results

 Prospective study results showing an 86% reduction in blood culture contamination, 4.2% when using standard collection method vs. 0.6% utilizing Steripath.
 Results drove expansion of Steripath use to a second, separate adult ED, and the ICU.

 Michael E. DeBakey VA Medical Center - Houston

 Conclusion: ER ISDD use resulted in a 83% decrease compared to UC (P=.01).
 ER study supported Leadership decision to implement the ISDD hospital-wide.
 High use areas [Acute care, Medical, Surgical, Prime Care, Phlebotomy and ER] began ISDD use October, 2017.
 As utilization of ISDD has increased, and with the conversion to the second generation ISDD, hospital-wide BCC rates have continued to decrease.

 Prospective study results showing an 83% reduction in blood culture contamination when using standard collection method vs. utilizing Steripath.
 The study supported Leadership decision to implement Steripath ISDD hospital-wide.

 VA - North Texas Health Care System

-Poster presented as a Green Belt Project 2016, showed a post-Steripath adoption blended (combined Steripath and standard method results) blood culture contamination rate of 1.7% at 50% compliance compared to a pre-Steripath implementation of 5.3%, representing a 69% reduction.
+Poster presented as a Green Belt Project 2016, study results showed a post-Steripath adoption blended (combined Steripath and standard method results) blood culture contamination rate of 1.7% at 50% compliance compared to a pre-Steripath implementation of 5.3%, representing a 69% reduction.
 Steripath enabled a 45% reduction in blood culture collection steps and an estimated savings of $332,500 over a five month period.